fabiliria280802/SALEM/README.md

 SALEM's architecture is built on the MVC (Model-View-Controller) pattern, ensuring a clean separation of concerns and facilitating maintainability.
 The integration of Tesseract OCR further enhances the system's ability to extract textual information from images, making it a comprehensive solution for document validation.

+## What does SALEM mean?

+- **S** for **Smart Recognition**: Implementing advanced AI algorithms for the automatic recognition of invoices, contracts, and reception reports, ensuring high accuracy in data extraction.

+- **A** for **Automated Processing**: Streamlining document processing workflows by automating data validation and classification, reducing manual effort and errors.

+- **L** for **Learning Adaptability**: Utilizing machine learning to improve recognition models over time, adapting to different document formats and languages.

+- **E** for **Efficient Validation**: Ensuring data consistency and correctness through intelligent validation mechanisms and error detection.

+- **M** for **Management Integration**: Seamlessly integrating with enterprise management systems to facilitate data synchronization and actionable insights.

 By: Fabiana Liria & Mateo Ávila

 ## Prerequisites